 Have you ever worked in a corporate environment?
 These days, the moment you step in the door you’ll be given a Myers-Briggs/DISC/Four Tendencies personality archetype quiz before they even offer you a cup of coffee.
-Giving you a brand archetype of INFJ/Dictator/Upholder will be a higher priority than getting your bank details to HR.
+Brand archetypes are literally a higher priority than getting your bank details to HR.

 Option A) Football is the greatest thing on earth

 You either love them or hate them, but they’re merely guides to help people navigate work and business environments in a more honest and informed manner.
 Personality quizzes tend to get filed in the corporate-fad box, but they’re way more useful than you think.
 Like step ladders.
 Seriously, step ladders are unbelievably useful.
 Your Dad was right.
 Get one from Bunnings this weekend.